-Although the move towards video has been a large sweep across all platforms including Facebook, Instagram and Twitter, it does take more time and resources to curate a beautiful video to share with your audience.
-Generally, video takes longer to produce than a still image.
-Yes, beautiful photos are still needed to create stunning visuals that help your brand but the case now is that more and more we are seeing video across all platforms, websites and advertising.
+Although the move towards video has been a broad sweep across all platforms, including Facebook, Instagram, and Twitter, it does take more time and resources to curate a beautiful video to share with your audience.
+Generally, the video takes longer to produce than a still image.
+Yes, beautiful photos are still needed to create stunning visuals that help your brand, but the case now is that more and more we see video across all platforms, websites, and advertising.
 To not get left behind, it's best to start producing videos for your social media channels if you haven't already.

 The pros and cons are many.
-On one side although video creation takes longer but the higher levels of engagement makes it difficult to negate that a move towards video is necessary for anyone wanting to remain up to speed across the industry.
-As we move into the erra of video we've got to bridge the gap between the new videos that perform the best and old way of sharing still images.
+On one side, although video creation takes longer, the higher levels of engagement make it difficult to negate that a move towards video is necessary for anyone wanting to remain up to speed across the industry.
+As we move into the era of footage, we've got to bridge the gap between the new videos that perform the best and the old way of sharing still images.

-A good solution for those transitioning from images to video is a Adobe Spark.
-This tool lets you upload your own video and images, add text and music to them and download them as an enhanced piece in an MP4 format.
+A good solution for those transitioning from images to video is Adobe Spark.
+This tool lets you upload your video and pictures, add text and music to them and download them as an enhanced piece in an MP4 format.
 Take a look at this step-by-step guide on creating simple videos using the free version of Adobe Spark.
-The paid version offers watermark removal from the end of your video, a brand theme for use on all videos, you can upload your own fonts, and use templates from thri library for creating stills like flyers and posts with text over them but the free version offer plenty for anyone dipping their feet into video creation for the first time.
+The paid version offers watermark removal from the end of your video.
+It also provides a brand theme for use on all videos.
+You can upload your fonts, and use templates from the library for creating stills like flyers and posts with text over them.
+Still, the free version offers plenty for anyone dipping their feet into video creation for the first time.
 Although there is an option for using the phone app, this tutorial will teach you the workings on their desktop application.

-The first step is creating an free account on Adobe Spark
+The first step is creating a free account on Adobe Spark.

 Add a title or skip

-If you pick a template you can replace the photos and music with your own, if you start from scratch you will get this screen.
-The very bottom of your screen shows your pages, the right hand side shows your videos options.
-Under the tabs, layout, theme, resize and music you have suboptions.
+If you pick a template, you can replace the photos and music with your own.
+If you start from scratch, you will get this screen.
+The very bottom of your screen shows your pages, and the right-hand side shows your video options.
+Under the tabs, layout, theme, resize, and music, you have sub-options.
 The one shown here gives options for formatting the text.
 Choose the best fit for you.

 Upload your media.
 This is where your specific images or videos will make you stand out.
-You can also search for "Find free photos” and the results we be loaded from unsplash and pixabay, both which have free for commercial use licensing on all of their images.
+You can also search for "Find free photos," and the results will be loaded from Unsplash and Pixabay, both of which have free for commercial use licensing on all of their images.

 If you have a second image or video to add, click on the page you choose to add it to and repeat the same steps.

-If you are unhappy with the way your image has been cropped, you can choose to minimize or enlarge the size by clicking on the pencil on the top right hand side of the image.
+If you are unhappy with the way your image has been cropped, you can choose to minimize or enlarge the size by clicking on the pencil on the top right-hand side of the picture.

-Once you zoom in or out you can see how the image will look on the background.
-One of the limitations of Adobe Spark is that you cannot readily choose the color of the background and you cannot move the image anywhere on the page.
+Once you zoom in or out, you can see how the image will look on the background.
+One of the limitations of Adobe Spark is that you cannot readily choose the color of the background, and you cannot move the image anywhere on the page.
 The only option to enlarge or minimize the photos has the image centered.
-If you are not happy with the image you will have to choose a different image that is horizontal to avoid this as much as possible.
-This look can work with certain images but it's up to the creator to choose what is visually appealing and what is not so you might have to play with these images to find the perfect fit for your purpose.
+If you are not happy with the image, you will have to choose a different image that is horizontal to avoid this as much as possible.
+This look can work with specific photos, but it's up to the creator to choose what is visually appealing and what is not, so you might have to play with these images to find the perfect fit for your purpose.

 Click on the image and choose to upload another photo.
-This time, we'll choose a horizontal image.
+This time, we'll arrange a horizontal picture.

 This image looks better.
-It is still cropped, notice the feet on the small image on the right are in the fame but on the larger preview the feet are cut off.
-Although this is the case there is not as much of an impact as the vertical image.
-You'll have to play with the images to choose ones that fit this format.
+It is still cropped, notice the feet on the small icon on the right are in the frame, but on the larger preview, the feet are cut off.
+Although this is the case, there is not as much of an impact as the vertical image.
+You'll have to play with the photos to choose the ones that fit this format.

 Now to add text, click the plus sign in the middle of the screen.

-Now, drag and drop the text to your prefered spot on the page.
+Now, drag and drop the text to your preferred spot on the page.
 The dotted lines will guide you.
-This software has a very simplistic clean design and due to that there are few option presented at every step.
+This software has a straightforward, clean design, and due to that, there are few options presented at every step.
 You'll only be able to choose one of nine options for the text.
 Either left, right or centered, and top, middle, or bottom.
-Unfortunately there is no option to tilt the text or change the font on its own.
+Unfortunately, there is no option to tilt the text or change the font on its own.

-Once you've chosen the prefered spot for your text, you can choose one of the layout options to change the look.
+Once you've chosen the preferred spot for your text, you can select one of the layout options to change the look.
 When you pick your layout, the text will automatically get converted into that format.
-If there is an issue with the sizing or placement on the text once it's automatically converted to the new layout, you'll have to make adjustments such as choosing an a different size or layout to match the image.
+If there is an issue with the sizing or placement on the text once it's automatically converted to the new layout, you'll have to make adjustments, such as choosing a different size or design to match the image.

-For example, if this photo had the text on the center of the screen, the white of the waves would wash out the text and it would be very hard to read.
-Remember, there is no direct option for changing the color of the text or font so you'll have to play with this to make it look good.
-Another thing to keep in mind is that there is no option of changing the color of the box behind the text.
-This would be an issue if this photo had a lot of red or orange because those colors do not look good together.
-But keep reading to find a work around for this in the following steps.
+For example, if this photo had the text on the center of the screen, the white of the waves would wash out the text, and it would be tough to read.
+Remember, there is no direct option for changing the color of the text or font, so you'll have to play with this to make it look good.
+You have to keep another thing in mind.
+There is no option of changing the color of the box behind the text.
+Being unable to change the color would be an issue if this photo had a lot of red or orange because those colors do not look good together.
+But keep reading to find a workaround for this in the following steps.

 Play with these themes to find your perfect fit, but remember that since the fonts and colors are attached to the theme, if you choose a theme for one aspect of it, the rest of it will change to match it too.
-In this instance the "Flair" theme automatically comes with a transparent pink filter that tints the entire image, If I choose this color, I cannot choose a different font so there would be no way of intermixing the "Sage" font with the color pink.
-Again, this is for simplicity sake, but you'll just have to play with the different combinations to match what fits your image and goals.
+In this instance, the "Flair" theme automatically comes with a transparent pink filter that tints the entire image.
+If I choose this color, I cannot select a different font, so there would be no way of intermixing the "Sage" font with the color pink.
+Again, this is for simplicity's sake, but you'll have to play with the different combinations to match what fits your image and goals.

 The next step is to resize the video.
-There are two options, a widescreen and a square.
-The widescreen can be used on most platforms but would not be good for something like Instagram since they require specific ratios and your video will bounce back if they are not met.
-If you change the size of the video the text might change again and you'll have play with the text and theme and adjust so that they look good.
+There are two options, a widescreen, and a square.
+The widescreen can be used on most platforms but would not be suitable for something like Instagram since they require specific ratios, and your video will bounce back if they are not met.
+If you change the size of the video, the text might change again, and you'll have to play with the text and theme and adjust so that they look good.

-The next step is adding the music.
-You can upload your own music or use one of the instrumentals on hand.
+The next step is adding music.
+You can upload your music or use one of the instrumentals on hand.
 Here you can choose to forgo the music or adjust the volume.

-If you would like to add credits, or supplement these with other info like your website, address or phone number you can add them here or choose to hide them.
-Also check each slide and adjust the seconds on the bottom right hand corner.
-Notice the last slide, it’s a slide saying, "Made with Adobe Spark” and their logo.
-If you upgrade to a paid version, this is removable and you have the option to input a watermark of your logo on each slide or a solid logo at the end of each video.
+If you would like to add credits or supplement these with other info like your website, address, or phone number, you can add them here or choose to hide them.
+Also, check each slide and adjust the seconds on the bottom right-hand corner.
+Notice the last slide.
+It's a slide saying, "Made with Adobe Spark," and their logo.
+If you upgrade to a paid version, this is removable.
+You also have the option to input a watermark of your logo on each slide.
+You could also put a solid logo at the end of each video.

 When you click download, Adobe Spark will load everything together.
-It takes a few seconds but depending on the number of slides, images and videos that you've uploaded it might take a longer.
+It takes a few seconds, but it depends on the number of slides, images, and videos that you've uploaded.
+It might take a little longer.

-Now that you're video is downloaded you can find it on your download folder or simply drag and drop to your desktop.
+Now that you're video is downloaded, you can find it on your download folder or drag and drop to your desktop.
 Your MP4 file is ready to enjoy and share throughout your social media channels.

 A great feature that was not used in this tutorial is the feature to add a voiceover to your video.
-By clicking the red microphone icon in the middle of the screen you can record an audio message to use along with your video.
-As mentioned at the beginning of this tutorial, there are more options with the paid version that include uploading your own fonts, adding your own music and access to their vast library of templates.
-Although the templates do provide a great outline for beginners it might be frustrating for those looking to be more creative with their work, or who need to meet certain specifications.
-Overall this is a great tool for transforming still images into simple video that are becoming more and more prevalent in the world of social media.
+By clicking the red microphone icon in the middle of the screen, you can record an audio message to use along with your video.
+As mentioned at the beginning of this tutorial, there are more options with the paid version that include uploading your fonts, adding your music and access to their vast library of templates.
+Although the templates provide an excellent outline for beginners, it might be frustrating for those looking to be more creative with their work, or who need to meet precise specifications.
+Overall this is an excellent tool for transforming still images into a simple video that is becoming more and more prevalent in the world of social media.